Translate Keyboard on Android and iOS: How AI Keyboards Break Language Barriers

 Key Takeaways:

-• AI keyboards can translate text in real-time while typing on both Android and iOS devices
+• AI keyboards can translate text in real-time while typing on both Android and iOS devices, with accuracy rates now reaching 90%+ for major language pairs

-• Voice-to-text translation is becoming a standard feature in premium AI keyboards
+• Voice-to-text translation with dialect recognition is now a standard feature in most AI keyboards

 Ever tried texting someone who speaks a different language?
 It's frustrating, right?
 You're there with Google Translate open in one app, typing in another, copying and pasting back and forth like some kinda digital juggler.
 But what if your keyboard could just translate everything as you type?
 That's not science fiction anymore—it's what AI keyboards are doin' right now on our phones.